Wind energy policy of the United States: American Reinvestment and Recovery Act (ARRA) 2009

 Most recently, wind energy policy has continued through the American Recovery and Reinvestment Act of 2009 (P.L.
 111-5), signed into law by President Obama.
 In terms of wind energy, five areas were advanced: 1. an extension was given for the federal production tax credit (PTC) until December 31, 2012; 2. wind energy facilities can make use of an investment tax credit (ITC) for certain property in substitution for PTC; 3. wind projects initiated in 2009 and 2010 can receive a 30% grant from the Treasury Department for the cost of the property; 4. general business credits were modified; 5. the 2009 bonus depreciation was extended.
 Qualifying for an ITC gives a credit of 30% on the cost of the property used for a wind facility.
 Cash grants eliminate the need for a partner to utilize tax credits.
-The carryback period was extended for the business credit, along with the bonus depreciation.
+The carry back period was extended for the business credit, along with the bonus depreciation.
 Additional related incentives include 30% investment credits for manufacturers of renewable energy technologies, an increase in new clean renewable energy bonds to finance wind facilities, and funding towards advancing the electrical grid.

 Along with these advancements in policy, $1.64 billion was allocated for renewable energy, with $93 million for wind energy projects. $45 million will go towards wind turbine drivetrain R&D and testing, $14 million for technology development, $24 million for wind power research and development, and $10 million for the National Wind Technology Center.
 Along with this funding the National Renewable Energy Laboratory (NREL) will receive more than $100 million from ARRA.